adigunsherif/Django-School-Management-System/README.md

 # Django-School-Management-System

-This app is meant to be used by school manager to manage their school records: student data staff results and finances.
+This app is meant to be used by school manager to manage their school records:
+ - student data
+ - staff
+ - results and
+ - finances.

 It currently doesn't allow students/staff to login.
-Solely, it's expected to be used on a single machine or online for managers only.

 ## Demo
-Visit https://django-school-app.herokuapp.com/ for a live demo.
-The demo is updated whenever the demo branch code is updated.
+Demo has stopped working on https://django-school-app.herokuapp.com/ since Heroku has stopped their free version.
 ```bash
 username: admin
 password: admin123
 ```

 ## Usage
-It's best to install Python projects in a Virtual Environment.
+Install in a Virtual Environment.
 Once you have set up a VE, clone this project
 ```bash
 git clone https://github.com/adigunsherif/Django-School-Management-System.git
 ```